Top 5 Things Required For Cybersecurity Insurance Coverage

 Endpoint Detection and Response are Essential to Cyber Security

 What is endpoint detection and response (EDR)?
-EDR in summary—detects incidents, investigates alerts, remediates incidents, and restores the network to an uncompromised state.
+In summary, EDR detects incidents, investigates alerts, remediates incidents, and restores the network to an uncompromised state.
 It's the new and improved version of antivirus and is more signature-based.
 Signature-based means it's security software identifying bits of code related to a particular type of malware.

 EDR assists with always making sure the device is being updated and protected if any malware is found.
 Then it uses the standard functions and processes to determine what is appropriately running and what isn't.
 It'll check for anomalies and react immediately if it sees anything remotely suspicious.